 Let us begin with our plugin part with job definition parameters

 Log in to the Dynamic Workload Console and open the Workload Designer.
-Choose to create a new job and select “Azure Data Lake Storage Plugin” job type in the Cloud section.
+Choose to create a new job and select “Azure Blob and Data Lake Storage Plugin” job type in the Cloud section.

 Figure 2 Job Definition

 Establishing connection to the Azure server:

 Use this section to connect to the Azure server.